As a woman eating a vegan diet, or perhaps thinking about transitioning to one, you may wonder about the vitamins vegan women should take.

 It’s also important to note that not all nutrients can be checked through a simple blood test.
 To ensure your diet is sufficiently rich in nutrients, it’s best to get it assessed by a registered dietitian specializing in plant-based diets.

 To Sum It Up

-Well-planned vegan diets are adequate for all stages of life.
+Well-planned vegan diets can be healthy and adequate for all stages of life.

-That said, certain vitamins and minerals can be hard to get enough of from whole plant foods or fortified foods alone.
-This is when supplements can become beneficial.
+That said, some vitamins and minerals — especially vitamin B12, vitamin D, omega-3s and iodine — can be hard to get enough of from whole foods or fortified foods alone.

 Moreover, increased requirements, food allergies or intolerances can make it difficult for some vegan women to meet their nutrient needs for other vitamins and minerals as well.
 In such cases, supplements can also be beneficial.